cronvel/http-requester/documentation.md

 	Modify the path the way a normal 'cd' command does.

 	E.g.: `> cd blog` , `> cd ..` , `> cd ../../blog/index.html` , `> cd /index.html` , ...

+* **ls**

+	List all known sub-resources of the current path, just like the UNIX 'ls' command.